 The Audit Committee acts as a sub-committee of the Board of Directors and is accountable to the Board.
 It assists the Board in ensuring that the company's financial statements reflect a true and fair view of the state of affairs and in ensuring a good monitoring system within the business.
-The Company Secretary acts as the Secretary of the Committee as per conditions of new Corporate Governance Code, The company has a three members Audit Committee comprising of non-Executive Directors; Begum Sakwat Banu, Independent Director, acts as Chairperson.
+The Company Secretary acts as the Secretary of the Committee as per conditions of new Corporate Governance Code, The company has a 3-members Audit Committee comprising of non-Executive Directors.
+Begum Sakwat Banu, Independent Director acted as Chairperson of Audit Committee until vacation of the office on October 26,2022.